nicoulaj/rainbow/README.markdown

     make

 ## Getting started
-After installing the package, call the help to get started:
+After installing the package, call the help or read the man page to get started:
+    man colorex
     colorex --help